Gabriel Moreno Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Gabriel Moreno (.250 on-base percentage in past 10 games, 73 points below season-long percentage), take on starting pitcher Charlie Morton and the Atlanta Braves at Chase Field, Friday at 9:40 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.308 slugging percentage in past 10 games, including zero homers), take on starting pitcher Spencer Strider and the Atlanta Braves at Chase Field, Saturday at 10:10 PM ET.

 Gabriel Moreno Game Info & Props vs. the Braves